As a brief background: I grew up in Tehran and moved to the United States in 1999.

 Academic Appointments and Work History:

-- Director of the Geotechnical centrifuge facility, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2015 – present).
+- Co-Director of the Center for Infrastructure, Energy, and Space Testing, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2015 – present).

 - Assistant Professor, Geotechnical Engineering and Geomechanics, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2011 – present)